The Benefits Of Self-Study (And How Your Child Can Use It)

 4. Have the required tools.
 Being prepared is the number one secret to becoming a great self-studier.
 Ensure your child has all the study tools he or she needs to make the most of each self-study session.
 Tools your child will need for the most effective self study session include:

-- A study area—such as a desk or table, free from distractions and clutter
+- A study area—such as a good study desk similar to spacious study table in Singapore, free from distractions and clutter

 - A computer—so your child can read, watch, and listen to online resources